iterative/dvc.org/content/docs/command-reference/plots/index.md

 ```

 Note that this is a standard HTML file with only `{plot_divs}` as a placeholder
-for the generated plots. `<script>` tags in this file point to the local
+for DVC to inject plots. `<script>` tags in this file point to the local
 JavaScript libraries we downloaded above.
 Supposing this template was named
 `.dvc/page_template.html`, we can use it like this: